Chreece/homeassistant/Autopopulated Cards/Bambu Lab/README.md

-# Bambu Lab Lovelace Card
+# Bambu Lab Dashboard Card
 This yaml code will look into the integration entities of the Bambu Lab and grab all the printers, AMS and External Spool devices.
 Will display a picture entity for each device and show infos accordingly.
 No need to enter entity - device names.